Always hungry for better systems, better self,better world, better communication, better processes etc….

 I got tired of being asked some questions( sometimes during interviews, sometimes in other social situations, so wrote this as a stand-in for both answers(when am in a hurry to come up with wrong/inaccurate impromptu ones) and a disclaimer for my blog content.

 How true or close to accepted current scientific research are your posts?

 It will vary.
-My motivations to write a new post, waver from “learning by teaching(lecturing?)” to “I need to get this out of my head, else i’ll obsess”.
-So, i specifically avoid trying to look up research papers as i write, so that they support my ideas/thoughts (more simply to avoid adding to the list of “I need to get this out of my head”).
-But as for them close to being truth, i have no idea, and would advise anyone to do their own research.
-The weakest post will be one “I’ll bet this way, if i am at gunpoint and have to choose”.
+My motivations to write a new post, waver from “learning by teaching(lecturing?)” to “I need to get this out of my head, else I’ll obsess”.
+So, I specifically avoid trying to look up research papers as I write, so that they support my ideas/thoughts (more simply to avoid adding to the list of “I need to get this out of my head”).
+But as for them close to being truth, I’d advice everyone to do their own research.
+The weakest post will be one “I’ll bet this way, if I am at gunpoint and have to choose”.
 The strongest is only likely to be ” I’ll bet 10% of my life on this” .

 Why did you decide to move to the software industry from mechanical engineering graduate degree?

 Phew..
 I get asked this one hundreds of times, I tend to answer based on the frame of mind, but it’s time to summarize the variations.(am tired of forgetting one or the other and believing in what i said last)

 - My first preference was EEE or ECE, because i thought they had some interesting physics lessons, electrons, circuits etc..I took up Mech.
 Engg. as i couldn’t have gotten into TCE otherwise and it was a fairly large quality difference.